Finding Help

 When something goes wrong, it seems as if the first reaction of many users is to uninstall and reinstall the program.
 This is almost never the recommended response.
 The vast majority of problems are due to either a corrupted settings file (n1mm logger.ini) or a corrupted database file, and uninstalling and reinstalling will not fix either of these, unless you take the additional drastic step of deleting your user file area.
 Usually you can achieve the same result just by deleting a single file (the n1mm logger.ini file) without going through the hassle of uninstalling and reinstalling.

-The first step to take in case of a problem that prevents you from using the program is to shut down the program, navigate to the Documents\N1MM Logger+ folder, and rename the n1mm logger.ini file, for example by appending .sav to the end of the file name.
+The first step to take in case of a problem that prevents you from using the program is to shut down the program, navigate to the N1MM Logger+ user files folder, and rename the n1mm logger.ini file, for example by appending .sav to the end of the file name.
 Restarting the program will cause it to start from scratch, as if this were a new installation, which means any errors that had crept into the configuration file will be wiped out.
 If you have put a lot of effort into configuring the program, you might want to try restarting from a known-good backup ini file.
 You can create such a backup yourself, but the program also creates its own backups.
 Look here for information on how to use one of these automatic backup files.

 If you start from a brand-new ini file, you will see a message giving you three options: Convert existing .mdb database (used only for converting from N1MM Logger Classic to N1MM Logger+ – it’s highly unlikely that you will need to choose this option); Create new N1MM Logger+ database; and Open Existing N1MM Logger+ database.
 If you have a known-good database file, you can use the third option to open it, but the safest option is the second one (create a new database file).
 If creating a new database file turns out to have been an unnecessary step, you can always use the File > Open Database… menu item to return to your original database.

 Sometimes the problem is caused by a corrupted database file.
 There may be an error message naming the offending file with some cryptic additional information, such as “database disk image is malformed”.
-If so, close the program, navigate to the Documents\N1MM Logger+\Databases directory, find the offending file and rename it (by appending something to the file name).
+If so, close the program, navigate to the Databases subfolder in the N1MM+ user files folder, find the offending file and rename it (by appending something to the file name).
 Then restart the program.
 If the corrupted file was your log database, you will see a message giving you three options: Convert existing .mdb database (used only for converting from N1MM Logger Classic to N1MM Logger+ – it’s highly unlikely that you will need to choose this option); Create new N1MM Logger+ database; and Open Existing N1MM Logger+ database.
 If you have multiple log databases and you know that one of them other than the one that caused the error message is good, you can use the third option and choose the good database file, but in most cases, the second option will be the one you want.
 You will need to give the new database a different file name from the one with the problem.

 Often, renaming the ini file/restoring a backup and/or creating a new database/opening a known-good database will resolve the problem.
 If it doesn’t (for example, if you have encountered a bug in the program – yes, they do exist – or if you need help in using some feature of the program), then the N1MM+ Discussion Forum at groups.io is where to go for help.